 Julia visited Stowmarket and surrounding villages on many occasions, having close friends here and many fans.
 Some of us still get together and play her tunes in pub sessions in the town, and this is where the idea for a commemorative event was born.
 Stowmarket has a good range of small venues and halls, pubs and eating establishments.
 Over the years we’ve built up a good reputation for organising traditional music events here and have good relationships with lots of organisations and businesses within this friendly market town.

 Stowmarket is on the main rail line between London and Norwich and has links to Cambridge and the main east coast line at Peterborough.
 Accommodation in the town is a bit limited, but there are plenty of options within a short drive.

 What will be happening at the event?

 Well there’s a fantastic line-up of guests who are all very keen to be involved!
-Already confirmed are: Julia’s son Billy Clifford (flute), Matt Cranitch (fiddle), Jackie Daly (accordion), Bryan O’Leary (accordion), Gerry Harrington (fiddle), Peter Browne (uillean pipes) Jerry O’Reilly (set dance) – and the latest additions: Aoife Ni Chaoímh and Paudie O’Connor.
-Other invitations are in the pipeline too and will be confirmed soon.
+Already confirmed are: Julia’s son Billy Clifford (flute), Matt Cranitch (fiddle), Jackie Daly (accordion), Bryan O’Leary (accordion), Gerry Harrington (fiddle), Peter Browne (uillean pipes) Jerry O’Reilly (set dance) Aoife Ni Chaoímh and Paudie O’Connor (fiddle and accordion)- and the latest addition: Máire o’Keeffe (fiddle).
+Other invitations to both Irish and English guests are in the pipeline too and will be confirmed soon.

 Events include concerts, talks and presentations, workshops, set dancing, CD launch, photographic exhibition, archive film show, pub session trail and a visit to Julia’s grave.